marshmallow-code/marshmallow/docs/extending.rst

 Handler Functions as Class Members
 ----------------------------------

 You can register error handlers, validators, and data handlers as optional class members.
-This might be useful if when defining an abstract serializer class.
+This might be useful for defining an abstract `Schema` class.

 .. code-block:: python